You’ve dealt with them before. At your church, as a volunteer, on your staff, as customers.

 And as you know, if you don’t address toxic people—or worse, let them gain influence—they can infect your whole organization, diminishing your effectiveness and taking everyone’s focus off the mission.

 So…how can you tell early on that the person you’re dealing with might be that person?

 Here are 6 signs:

 In my experience as a pastor, the people who show up and want to make it headline news are rarely (I’m being generous here) healthy people.
 What’s perplexing is that the people who end up being the most toxic at the end of the relationship are over-the-top positive when they first meet you.

-I have learned to be suspect when people tell me on first meeting and first hearing that ‘That’s the best message I’ve ever heard in my life!” or “This is the best church I’ve ever been to anywhere.”
+I have learned to be suspicious when people tell me on first meeting and first hearing that ‘That’s the best message I’ve ever heard in my life!” or “This is the best church I’ve ever been to anywhere.”

-I find usually the people who are moderately impressed or even neutral on first visit and warm up over time are the ones who are most healthy in the long run.
+I find usually the people who are moderately impressed or even neutral on the first visit and warm up over time are the ones who are most healthy in the long run.

 People who come on strong when they first meet you usually leave just as loudly.